 You should change your apron in between every patient and every task.

-To don, the apron, pull it over your head then tie it behind your back.
-When you need to remove it, break the ties and pull it down and away from your neck and shoulders, making sure you don’t touch the outer surfaces.
-Roll it into a bundle and throw it in the clinical waste bin, before cleansing your hands.
+To don, the apron, pull it over your head, then tie it behind your back.
+When you need to remove it, break the ties and pull it down and away from your neck and shoulders, ensuring you don’t touch the outer surfaces.
+Roll it into a bundle and throw it in the clinical waste bin before cleansing your hands.